What is Choline Bitartrate?

 Purity and Concentrations of Choline Bitartrate

-Purebulk's choline bitartrate powder contains no fillers, additives or anti-caking agents.
-The molecule, choline bitartrate, provides 40% choline by weight.
+PureBulk’s choline bitartrate powder contains no fillers, additives, or anti-caking agents.
+Choline bitartrate molecules provide 40% choline by weight.

 Store in a cool, dry area protected from light.
 Reseal after each use.

 PureBulk's supplements are tested by accredited third party labs in the USA to ensure their identity, purity

 and potency.
 To receive a copy of these test results or any other PureBulk supplement please fill out the COA request form found here.